Gliadin: What Is It, Where Can You Find It & Are You Allergic?

 Celiac and gliadin intolerance differ in terms of testing as well.
 Celiac is tested through a blood test, followed up by biopsy (the biopsy is usually the most helpful in diagnosing!).
 A non-celiac diagnosis, like gliadin intolerance or allergy, is generally guided by symptoms.

-For those with gliadin allergy, symptoms may include headaches, chronic urticaria, loss of menstruation in women, fatigue, stomachaches, or cramping.
+For those with gliadin allergy, symptoms may include headaches, chronic urticaria4, loss of menstruation in women, fatigue, stomachaches, or cramping.
 Bloating can also be part of the picture, as well as diarrhea.

 The bottom line: Just because you don't have celiac disease doesn't mean you won't have trouble with gluten and the components it contains.